Physiotherapy

 that work for you

-A study from 2010 that was published in the Journal of Dental Research found that TMJ exercises help people with TMJ disc displacement open their mouth wider than using a mouth guard.
+A 2010 study published in the Journal of Dental Research revealed that specific TMJ exercises can significantly improve mouth opening in individuals with TMJ disc displacement, outperforming the use of mouth guards.

-If it is found that a patient has TMJ headache because of a stiff joint, the physiotherapist can use manual treatment techniques to help the joint get better (often due to some prior trauma that caused stiffness).
-Stretching exercise supervised by physiotherapist can help keep the new range of motion between appointments.
+When a patient experiences TMJ headaches due to a stiff joint, a physiotherapist can employ manual treatment techniques to alleviate the stiffness, often resulting from prior trauma.
+These manual therapies combined with stretching exercises supervised by a physiotherapist can maintain the new range of motion between appointments.